Assembly of Delegates

 WHAT IS THE ASSEMBLY OF DELEGATES?

 The Assembly of Delegates is the legislative branch of Cape Cod Regional Government, known as Barnstable County.
 The Assembly of Delegates is located in First District Courthouse, Route 6A, Barnstable, MA.
-The office telephone is (508) 375-6761, the fax number is (508) 362-6530, and the email address is firstname.lastname@example.org.
+The office telephone is (508) 375-6761, the fax number is (508) 362-6530, or email the Assembly of Delegates.
 There are fifteen towns located within Barnstable County, and each town is duly represented on the Assembly of Delegates.

 In 1989, by an Act of the Massachusetts General Court and confirmed by a majority of Barnstable County voters, the Barnstable County Home Rule Charter went into effect and the first session of the Assembly of Delegates convened.
 The Barnstable County Home Rule Charter authorizes a County tax to fund regional services, and each town pays a certain percentage based on its assessed valuation.
 This tax is in addition to the Deeds Excise Tax, received by all counties in the Commonwealth, and an assessment authorized in 1990 by an Act of the Massachusetts General Court and confirmed by a majority of Barnstable County voters for the Cape Cod Commission Environmental Protection Fund.
 All legislative powers of the County are vested in the Assembly of Delegates and, except as provided in the Barnstable County Home Rule Charter, the acts of the Assembly of Delegates are required to be by Ordinance.
 Periodically the Assembly of Delegates adopts Resolutions regarding issues of regional importance to Barnstable County.

 Delegates are elected by the voters in each of their municipalities for a two year term.
-Delegates were elected for the twelfth session of the Assembly of Delegates in November 2010, and took office on January 5, 2011.
+Delegates were elected for the thirteenth session of the Assembly of Delegates in November 2012, and took office on January 2, 2013.

 At the beginning of each legislative session of the Assembly, a Speaker and Deputy Speaker are elected from its membership.
 The Assembly of Delegates employs a Clerk to provide legislative assistance to the Assembly.
-Ronald Bergstrom, the Delegate from Chatham, was elected Speaker for the twelfth session of the Assembly of Delegates.
-Richard Anderson, the Delegate from Bourne, was elected Deputy Speaker.
+Ronald Bergstrom, the Delegate from Chatham, was elected Speaker for the thirteenth session of the Assembly of Delegates.
+Teresa Martin, the Delegate from Eastham, was elected Deputy Speaker.
+Janice O’Connell serves as the appointed Assembly of Delegates Clerk and as County Clerk.

-Additional information about Barnstable County may be obtained by contacting the Assembly of Delegates office.
+Additional information about Barnstable County Assembly of Delegates may be obtained by contacting the Assembly of Delegates Clerk.

 Frequently Asked Questions